New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Exceptional Simple Lie Superalgebras in Characteristic

-In the semisimplification, the images of these odd generators do not generate the image (in fact, it is easily seen that, along with their $f$ counter parts, they generate the rank $3$ Lie superalgebra $\g(2, 3)$ above).
-However, $\g(3, 6)$ is of rank $4$ and contains $\g(2, 3)$ as a subalgebra, which we know by just looking at their Cartan matrices, so we should be able to find another indecomposable whose image will serve as our final generator (it should span a split copy of $J_1$).
-In fact, the vector that will serve as our generator is $e_{14} + e_{15}$ and its lower triangular counterpart $-f_{14} - f_{15}$, which together form an $\sll$-triple (in characteristic $3$) with $h_6 - h_7 + h_8$. $e_{14} + e_{15}$ should be treated as the positive generator.
+In the semisimplification, the images of these odd generators do not generate the image (in fact, it is easily seen that along with their $f$ counterparts they generate the derived algebra of the rank $3$ Lie superalgebra $\g(2, 3)$ above).
+However, $\g(3, 6)$ is of rank $4$ and contains $\g(2, 3)^{(1)}$ as a subalgebra, which we know by just looking at their Cartan matrices, so we should be able to find another indecomposable whose image will serve as our final generator (it should span a copy of $J_1$ which will be a direct summand).
+In fact, the vector that will serve as our generator is $e_{14} + e_{15}$.
+The vectors $e_{14} + e_{15}$, $-f_{14} - f_{15}$, and $h_6 - h_7 + h_8$ form an $\sll$-triple (in characteristic $3$).
+The element $e_{14} + e_{15}$ should be treated as a positive generator.
 Hence, in the semisimplification, we define the following vectors, where the LHS is the vector and the RHS is the subspace it spans:

 Now, using SuperLie, we can check that the collection of vectors $\{\widetilde{e}_i, \widetilde{f}_i, \widetilde{h}_i\}$ do indeed generate the semisimplification.
 Furthermore, direct computations show that they satisfy the same relations as their counterparts in $\g(3, 6)$, so this means we have a morphism from $\g(3, 6)$ to the semisimplification.
 Then, by comparing dimensions, we deduce that they are isomorphic.
 As a remark, we do not need to even know that the generators generate the image, as the Lie superalgebra $\g(3, 6)$ is simple. \end{proof}